bump-sh/docs/src/_help/documentation-experience/ask-ai-capabilities.md

 ## MCP server

+> Docs MCP servers are only available for public docs/hubs.
+Private MCP servers coming soon.
+{: .info}

 When Ask AI is enabled, Bump.sh exposes an MCP server for your doc/hub.
 AI agents can use it to search, navigate, and read your API documentation programmatically, without having to scrape HTML pages or parse raw OpenAPI files.
 As search results are computed on our side, based on your documentation, it reduces the risk of AI hallucinations: the AI should just output information provided by the MCP server.

 The MCP server URL is shown in your doc/hub settings and accessible from the Ask AI dropdown.

-> Docs MCP servers are currently only available for public API docs/hubs.
-Support for private doc portals coming soon.
+> Note that each MCP server URL is scoped to a specific doc or hub: it will only expose information about the doc/hub it was activated on, not your entire Bump.sh doc portal.
 {: .info}

 ### Add the MCP server to your AI tool